-A three-bedroom house rented out at a “hotel” rate of up to $150 per room per night could bring in $3000 per week in areas of the country where median rent for those was $550.
+A three-bedroom house rented out at a “hotel” rate of up to $150 per room per night could bring in $3000 per week in areas of the country where the median rent for those was $550.
 The rent was capped at the $3000 mark.

 MSD did not visit the properties to check if they met basic living standards.

-Once a provider joined the Emergency Housing scheme through providing a motel or hotel, it could then rent out extra rooms or houses into the scheme – and the status of those would not be checked.
+Once a provider joined the Emergency Housing scheme by providing a motel or hotel, it could then rent out extra rooms or houses into the scheme – and the status of those would not be checked.